thycotic/alm-docs/get-started/integ-active-dir/index.md

 [priority]: # (5130)

 # Integrate ALM with Active Directory

-ALM presently supports Active Directory only.
-Future releases of ALM may support other directory services.

 Use these steps to integrate ALM with Active Directory:

 * Navigate to **External Domains \> Add Domain**.